ampiglesiasgo/Bosch_tasks/README.md

 | `sales.sql` | Represents measurable business events (e.g., sales transactions), combining metrics from `Sat_Sales_Measures` and keys from links and hubs. |

 The fact table serves as the central point of analysis.
 It is often filtered or grouped by dimensions during reporting.

+---
+# Task_2 - Data Warehouse Design Proposal

+The proposed data model is based on a dimensional star schema, looking for being useful for fast analytical queries and business insights.
+Divided in dimension tables, that have the data from the entities and the fact tables, that will be the ones that link the content of the dimension tables.

+Find the documents and presentation in the folder Task_2